bhilprecht/cordova-qr-scanner/README.md

 ## Code Sample

-First run to add the plugin:
+First add the plugin

 ```
 cordova plugin add cordova-plugin-qrscanner
 ```

-QRScanner is then globally available and can be used as follows:
+QRScanner is then globally available and can be used as follows

 ```js
 QRScanner.scan(displayContents);